 HIV Testing Clinic and Outreach Sites

 The following organizations are funded by the Minnesota Department of Health to offer free and confidential rapid HIV antibody testing.
-Results are available in 1 -20 minutes.
+Please note that getting an HIV test looks different right now.
+Call ahead before going in.
+Testing sites might:

 - African American Aids Task Force (AAATF)